tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 > Yesterday I posted a poll on Twitter basically asking if there were a rational not-for-profit place-of-record essay site, would people use it.
 This is intended as an alternative to Medium, which has received $132 million in investment, and therefore must at some point find a business model, leaving the for-the-recordness of it in question.

-While, yes! there are alternatives they don't get to the core of the problem which is this:
+While, yes! there are alternatives, they don't get to the core of the problem which is this:

 > The great thing about Medium, the thing people like about it, is that they have crafted its design so that getting started isn't even three steps.
 That's hard to do.
 If one wants to replicate its functionality start there.